 Why this recipe works

-I'm a big fan of British history and food, and I've written about many UK-based dishes for US (and those outside of the UK) audiences.
-Bakewell Tarts, Sticky Toffee Pudding, Treacle Tarts, Cream Buns, and Scottish Bannocks are just of a few of the recipes I've featured on my site.
+I'm a big fan of British history and food, and I've written about many UK-based treats for readers both in the US and abroad.
+From Bakewell Tarts, Sticky Toffee Pudding, and Treacle Tarts to Millionaire's Shortbread (aka Caramel Shortbread), Cream Buns, Scottish Bannocks (oatcakes), and British Flapjacks (chewy oat bars), exploring traditional British baking has become one of my favorite culinary adventures.

 Recipe ingredients